Aaron-d-k/Aaron-d-k.github.io/content/posts/ising-ca-part-1.md

 ---
-title: 'The Ising model and CA, part I: Thermodynamics in CA'
+title: 'The Ising Model and CA, Part I: Thermodynamics in CA'
 date: 2025-09-23T00:07:56+05:30
 draft: false
 ---